 The towering star of the Elizabethan stage, he channeled the roar of the crowd into a lasting legacy, founding a school that still educates children centuries later.

-In the smoky, raucous theaters of Shakespeare's London, Edward Alleyn was the original superstar.
-A physically imposing man with a voice that could command a yard, he was the leading actor of the Admiral's Men, the chief rivals to Shakespeare's company.
-He specialized in 'overreacher' roles—Marlowe's Tamburlaine and Doctor Faustus—characters of immense ambition and bombast that perfectly suited his powerful style.
-But Alleyn was as shrewd with money as he was commanding on stage.
-He co-owned the Rose and Fortune theaters, amassing a considerable fortune from both performance and management.
-His most enduring act, however, was one of philanthropy.
-With his wealth, he founded the College of God's Gift in Dulwich in 1619, a charity school for poor boys that included almshouses.
-Today, as Dulwich College, it stands as one of England's oldest and most prestigious schools, a brick-and-mortar legacy far outlasting the ephemeral cheers of the Globe.
+Edward Alleyn played Tamburlaine and Doctor Faustus for the Admiral's Men, the chief rivals to Shakespeare's company, in the smoky theaters of Shakespeare's London.
+A physically imposing man with a voice that commanded a yard, he specialized in 'overreacher' roles—characters of immense ambition and bombast that suited his powerful style.
+He co-owned the Rose and Fortune theaters, amassing a considerable fortune from performance and management.
+In 1619, he founded the College of God's Gift in Dulwich, a charity school for poor boys that included almshouses.
+Today, as Dulwich College, it remains one of England's oldest and most prestigious schools, a brick-and-mortar legacy far outlasting the ephemeral cheers of the Globe.

 The biggest hits of 1566